Quaker view on same sex marriages - updated December 2013

 The Equality Act 2010, section 202, removed the ban on civil partnership registrations being held on religious premises in England and Wales, if a faith body wishes.
 In December 2012 the government published its response to the consultation on equal marriage, outlining draft legislation to allow same-sex marriages on religious premises in England and Wales, if a faith body opts in.

 The Marriage (Same Sex Couples) Bill was introduced in the House of Commons in January 2013 and gained Royal Assent on 17 July 2013.
+It will be implemented in a phased way from 29 March 2014.

 - The Council of Trent (1545-63) agreed that a priest had to be present at a marriage, rather than just lay witnesses.
 It was the consent of the partners which made the sacrament and not the presence of the priest.